Do you want to know how the rich get away with paying little to no taxes, while many others overpay on their taxes?

 So let’s jump into it.

 1. Opportunity or Empowerment Zones

-I mentioned this tax credit earlier but because I’ve personally used it for my own business I think it is fair to start here.
+We mentioned this tax credit earlier but because we’ve personally used it for our own business, we think it is fair to start here.

 Find out if your business is located in an Opportunity or Empowerment Zone.